Trained Service Dogs For Veterans Kent, WA

 Email the PAVE team at [email protected], and we’ll answer all your questions about service dogs for Veterans.

-Paws Assisting Veterans is a non-profit organization dedicated to supporting Veterans.
+At Paws Assisting Veterans (PAVE), we are wholeheartedly dedicated to providing Veterans with the support they need and deserve.
 As a nonprofit service dog organization, we provide service dogs free of charge for Veterans with lifetime support.
 Veterans can live a fulfilling, independent life thanks to the service dogs that are trained in our extensive program.

 Are you ready to regain your independence?